 Social Innovation Fund General Fact Sheet

-The Social Innovation Fund, an initiative of the Corporation for National and Community Service, transforms lives and communities by using limited federal investment as a catalyst to grow community-based nonprofits with evidence of strong results.
+The Social Innovation Fund, a key White House initiative and program of the Corporation for National and Community Service, transforms lives and communities by using limited federal investment as a catalyst to grow community-based nonprofits with evidence of strong results.
 Throughout the U.S., effective solutions to many of our major problems have been developed and are already achieving strong results.
 The Social Innovation Fund was founded on the fundamental idea that we can make enormous progress toward overcoming significant challenges by finding and growing the most promising of these solutions.

 How Does It Work?